Success! TRAVEL24 has been applied to your cart.

 However, these pure, undiluted essential oils cannot be applied directly to the skin.
 They must first be diluted with a suitable carrier oil to reduce the risk of skin irritation upon use.
 In this case, MCT oil is a safe choice for those with Malassezia-related conditions.

-Other Seborrheic Dermatitis and Dandruff Treatment Options
+Other Seborrheic Dermatitis and Dandruff Management Options

 Before trying any of these remedies, perform a skin patch test first.